kaeverens/gdax/README.md

 set $activeSell to 0 if you want it to only tell you when it looks like a good time to buy or sell. set $activeSell to 1 if you want it to actually do the trade.

+create a data directory for holdings stats to record into.

 to run, "php run.php"

 ---